surifirstpin/biplus_documentation/docs/User_Reports.md

 ## Getting Started

-Use this link http://52.29.248.194:8081/biplus to login to Acubi -Enter username and password
+Use this link http://52.29.248.194:8081/biplus to login to Acubi.

+Enter username and password
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc2MTk5NzY3Nl19
+eyJoaXN0b3J5IjpbOTA4Nzk5MjA1XX0=
 -->